-Our Mission is to Uplift and Unite Baton Rouge and Beyond through Creative Expression and Community Engagement and Service.
+Our Mission is to Uplift and Unite Baton Rouge and Beyond through Creative Expression, Community Engagement and Neighborhood improvement.

-Our vision is to provide a Safe Space to be Entertained, to Learn, to Heal, and Grow.
+Our vision is to provide a Safe Space to Belong, to be Entertained, to Learn, to Heal, and Grow.

 Chez Fab Arts and Community Project is very excited to announce we have 2 new spaces in the works!